baidlowi/Orchestration-Mage/README.md

 ## Project overview

-The project started by the training session to train the model with "`model-training.py`" and promote the model to the model registry with "`model-registry.py`" and store the model artifacts and save the model with "`pickle`" file. **MLflow** being used for model experiment tracking, model registry, store the model artifacts by saving to the "`studentpred.db`"
+The project started by the training the model with `model-training.py` and promote the model to the MLFlow registry with `model-registry.py`. **MLflow** being used for model experiment tracking, model registry, store the model artifacts by saving to the database `studentpred.db`.

-In order to make the machine learning pipeline then **Prefect** come to work on the project.
-The Prefect has been used as a workflow orchestrator in the project by deploying the project creating the `task` and `flow` and then scheduling the pipeline to run at the time the pipeline should schedule.
+**Prefect** is a powerful tool for orchestrating complex workflows, including machine learning pipelines.
+It provides a robust framework for defining, scheduling, and monitoring tasks, making it an excellent choice for managing the various components of an ML project.

-Apart from this the observability for the service is the task being implemented to ensure the operations team can observability by a combination of **Grafana** and **Prometheus**.
-These services will provide real-time model performance and data drift from the production.
-So the operation can handle the problems immediately or requests other teams to help and discuss to make the decision together.
+This project implemented a **Grafana** and **Prometheus**-based observability solution to empower the operations team.
+Prometheus, a time-series database and monitoring system, collects metrics from various sources.
+Grafana, an open-source visualization platform, enables the team to analyze this data effectively.
+This combined solution allows the operations team to swiftly address issues or collaborate with other teams for informed decision-making

 ## Project instruction